 And if you’re a caregiver, we have many trained volunteers who have also been caregivers for someone with breast cancer.
 They understand how much it takes to be a good caregiver and can be matched with you to provide you with the support you need, too.

-If you live or treat in Alabama and would like to be paired with a peer mentor or would like to volunteer as a peer mentor, please contact Jinida Holt, Forge’s Volunteer and Support Coordinator at (205) 990-5368 or [email protected].
+If you live or treat in Alabama and would like to be paired with a peer or would like to volunteer as a peer, please contact Jinida Holt, Forge’s Volunteer and Support Coordinator at (205) 990-5368 or [email protected].